Carbon003/Discord-Rich-Presence-for-S2-Trickster-Online/README.md

 ---

+## ⚙ How It Works

+- This project works by **reading values directly from the game client memory** where the information is stored.
+- **No data is required from the game server**.
+- When using multiple game clients at the same time, **only the first detected client will update Discord Rich Presence**.

+---

+## 🔄 Discord Handling

+- The program safely handles Discord being:
+  - Closed and reopened during gameplay
+  - Opened after the game has already started
+- Once Discord is detected, the Rich Presence status is automatically updated.

+---

 ## ⚠ Compatibility Notes

 - This project may require modifications to work with your own private server client (for example, memory pointers may differ).